 After we have received your application, we:

 - Provide you with a link, your username and password and you can check your application status (what documents have/have not been received).

-- Send you our admission decision electronically two to four weeks after your paperwork is completed.
+- Send your admission decision electronically two to four weeks after your paperwork is completed.

 What are the typical yearly expenses at Ohio Wesleyan?